stungkit/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/introduction.md

 QCalendar is actually an accumulation of several other dedicated components and exported methods:

+1. QCalendar (wrapper)
 1. QCalendarDay
-2. QCalendarMonth
+1. QCalendarMonth
-3. QCalendarAgenda
+1. QCalendarAgenda
-4. QCalendarResource
+1. QCalendarResource
-5. QCalendarScheduler
+1. QCalendarScheduler
-6. QCalendarTask
+1. QCalendarTask
-7. Timestamp (dedicated code for creating calendars)
+1. Timestamp (dedicated code for creating calendars)

 ## Features